DigitexOfficial/api-docs/source/index.html.md

 This message indicates that trading is not available in that very moment.

-> Example of a trading status message if trading is not allowed:
+> An example of a trading status message if trading is not allowed:

 ```javascript
 {